 as they turn and turn about,

-in golden stone in upper storeys.
+from windows set in golden stone in upper storeys,

-These had been saved, no doubt,
+which had been saved, no doubt,

 pro patria (sed cum dolore)

 fell for then